-Why you should use a dedicated instance of Open edX
+Why you should use a dedicated instance of the Open edX platform

 This article was written by Jeff Miller, a member of the OpenCraft marketing team.